Brix101/arch-base-packages/README.md

 ### Login into newly created user

 ```
-   # su - thinkpad
+   # su - my-hostname
    $ xdg-user-dirs-update
 ```

 ### Install AUR package manager

-In this guide we'll install [yay](https://github.com/Jguer/yay) as the AUR package manager.
+In this guide we'll install [paru](https://aur.archlinux.org/paru) as the AUR package manager.
 More about [AUR](https://aur.archlinux.org/).

 TL;DR AUR is a Community-driven package repository.